DOI10.47051/GLSR7598

 Figure showing variation among adult individuals of Atractus resplendens

-Figure 1: Adults of the Resplendent Ground Snake (Atractus resplendens) from San Antonio Mountains, Tungurahua province, Ecuador.
+Figure 1: Individuals of Atractus resplendens from San Antonio Mountains, Tungurahua province, Ecuador.

-Natural history: RareTotal average number of reported observations per locality less than ten..
-Atractus resplendens is a semi-fossorial (living underground and at ground level) snake that inhabits in old-growth to moderately-disturbed cloudforests, but may as well occur in agricultural areas.4 Resplendent Ground Snakes have been found inactive under rocks, logs, or in crevices, but their period of activity is not clear.4 Based on what is know about other ground snakes, the diet of A. resplendens probably includes earthworms and slugs.5,6 The defensive behavior in this species consists in trying to flee in the presence of a potential predator.4
+Natural history: Atractus resplendens is a rarely seen semi-fossorial snake that inhabits in old-growth to moderately-disturbed cloud forests, but may as well occur in agricultural areas.4 Resplendent Ground Snakes have been found inactive under rocks, logs, or in crevices, but their period of activity is not clear.4 Based on what is known about other ground snakes, the diet of A. resplendens probably includes earthworms and slugs.5,6 The defensive behavior in this species consists of hiding the head under body coils or trying to poke with the sharp tail-tip.4

 Reader support helps us keep the Reptiles of Ecuador book 100% free.

 Conservation: Least Concern Believed to be safe from extinction given current circumstances..7 Atractus resplendens is proposed to be included in this category, instead of Data Deficient,8 because there is now an adequate number of recent observations to make an assessment of the species’ extinction risk.
-Six of the eleven records available for A. resplendens (listed under Appendix 1) were made between 2013 and 2020 and two of them were in private reserves (Cerro Candelaria Reserve and Chamana Reserve).
-The majority (~73%)9 of the species’ potential distribution holds continuous areas of pristine forest and ~59% of it is inside two of Ecuador’s major protected areas: Llanganates National Park and Sangay National Park.
+6 of the 12 records available for A. resplendens (listed in Appendix 1) were made between 2013 and 2020 and three of them were in private reserves.
+Approximately 73% of the species’ potential distribution holds continuous areas of pristine forest and ~59% of it is inside two of Ecuador’s major protected areas: Llanganates National Park and Sangay National Park.9

-Distribution: Atractus resplendens is endemic to an estimated 3,667 km2 area in the Amazonian slopes of the Andes of central Ecuador.
-The species occurs at elevations between 1750 and 2734 m (Fig. 2).
+Distribution: Atractus resplendens is endemic to an area of approximately 1,958 km2 along the Amazonian slopes of the Andes of central Ecuador (Fig. 2).

 Distribution of Atractus resplendens in Ecuador

 Figure 2: Distribution of Atractus resplendens in Ecuador.
+The star corresponds to the type locality: Baños de Agua Santa, Tungurahua province.
 See Appendix 1 for a complete list of the presence localities included in the map.

 See it in the wild: Resplendent Ground Snakes are rarely seen throughout most of their distribution.
-The area having the greatest number of records is the northeastern slope of Tungurahua volcano, near the town Baños.
-The snakes may be detected by scanning the forest floor and leaf-litter along trails at night.
+The area having the greatest number of records is the northeastern slope of Tungurahua volcano, near the town of Baños.
+The snakes are most easily found by digging in areas of soft soil along slopes in well-shaded habitats.

 Acknowledgments: Special thanks to María José Quiroz for finding the specimens of Atractus resplendens photographed in this account.
 This account was published with the support of Secretaría Nacional de Educación Superior Ciencia y Tecnología (programa INEDITA; project: Respuestas a la crisis de biodiversidad: la descripción de especies como herramienta de conservación; No 00110378), Programa de las Naciones Unidas (PNUD), and Universidad San Francisco de Quito (USFQ).